Head-to-head comparisons of medication uses, side effects, warnings, and more.

 Prescription only

-Saxenda (liraglutide) is used along with a balanced diet and exercise to help with weight loss in certain adults and children.
-This prescription weight loss medication is a glucagon-like peptide-1 (GLP-1) receptor agonist.
+Saxenda (generic name liraglutide) is a once-daily injection given under the skin that's used for weight loss.
+It's approved for certain adults and children ages 12 years and up.
+And it works best when used along with a balanced diet and exercise.
+This prescription weight loss medication is a glucagon-like peptide-1 (GLP-1) agonist.
 It works by slowing down your gut and making you feel less hungry.
-Saxenda (liraglutide) is a prefilled pen of medication that's injected once daily under the skin on the stomach or thighs.
-You can inject Saxenda (liraglutide) at home by yourself after your healthcare professional (HCP) trains you on how to prepare and use it.
+Saxenda (liraglutide) comes as a prefilled pen you use to inject your dose.
 Some common side effects include nausea, vomiting, and diarrhea.

 Indications of Alli vs. Saxenda